 The name of the colloquy reflects the fact that the average person will spend 100,000 hours of her or his life at work.
 Colloquy members think together about how to address these hours with biblical integrity and practical power.
-Gathering, at a series of Saturday breakfasts, around books such as Tim Keller’s Every Good Endeavor, Gene Edward Veith’s God at Work, and Amy Sherman’s Kingdom Calling, participants delve into work, vocation, and economics through eyes of faith.
+Gathering over breakfast or lunch for discussion around books such as Tim Keller’s Every Good Endeavor, Gene Edward Veith’s God at Work, and Amy Sherman’s Kingdom Calling, participants delve into work, vocation, and economics through eyes of faith.

-Interested students can apply to participate in our next session - Spring semester 2015.
-The colloquy will read 4 books together and meet on 8 Saturdays for a 1.5-hour breakfast discussion.
+Interested students can apply to participate.
+The colloquy will read 4 books together and meet 8 times throughout the semester, usually meeting Saturday mornings for breakfast discussions.
 All books and breakfasts are paid for by the initiative.

-Seminary Students - At the end of the session, seminary participants will receive a $400 stipend.
-This is contingent upon reading all 4 books, attending all breakfasts, and writing an 8-page (2,400-word) paper.
-At the end of the year, these papers will be judged, with the best awarded a prize and public reading at a Work with Purpose event.
+At the end of the session, seminary participants will receive a $400 stipend.
+This is contingent upon reading all 4 books, attending all meetings, and writing an 8-page (2,400-word) paper.
+In December, 2016, the papers from both groups will be reviewed, with the best awarded a prize and public reading at a Work with Purpose event.
 Additionally, seminary participants will translate some of their reflections captured in the paper into a blogpost, a brief white-page, etc. to be shared with the Work with Purpose network.